bcgov/digital-trust-toolkit/credentials/credential-tsm-protocol.md

 ## Extensions

-Changes to the TSM systems must be accepted by MAC Board of Directors.
+Any changes to the TSM protocols must be accepted by MAC Board of Directors.
 The process of developing a framework includes meetings and discussions with member companies.
 The TSM Governance Team reviews any recommended changes to TSM protocols before they are presented to the MAC Board of Directors.
 All changes are approved by the Board before implementation.

 ## Schedule of Controlled Documents